tchangkiat/aws-cdk-stacks/README.md

 chmod +x eks-add-ons.sh
 ```

-2. Install add-ons with `-i` argument.
+2. Install add-ons with `-i` argument or remove add-ons with `-r` argument.
+Both ID and alias of the add-ons can be used.

 Example #1: Install Karpenter